sungsoo-ahn/2025/_posts/2025-04-28-visualprop.md

 </div>

-In Figure 3, A, we find that diverse models reach a strong caricature recognition performance, at the estimated level of toddlers.
+In Figure 3, A, we find that diverse models achieve a strong caricature recognition performance, at the estimated level of toddlers.
 Results confirm that supervised and vision-language models perform well on these tasks <d-cite key="sheybani2024modelvsbaby"></d-cite>.
 We notably find that ID models (DinoV2, BYOL, AA-SIMCLR) perform reasonably well on caricature